Preparing baby formula

 2.5 fluid oz (ounces) per lb (pound)

-Breastfed and formula-fed babies need 5 micrograms of a vitamin D3 supplement every day from birth to 12 months.
+Breastfed and some formula-fed babies need 5 micrograms of a vitamin D3 supplement every day from birth to 12 months.

 At around 6 months you need to start weaning your baby on to solid foods.